marcossilvestrini/learning-lpic-2-202-450/Vagrant/HTTP/README.md

 ## Whats is?

-foo
+I this project, I up a stack of HTTP server with apache and nginx.

 ### Vagrant

  I use vagrant for provision all http server in this project.

-### Shell
+### Shell provisioner

 I use vagrant shell provisioner for configure http service and others tools of this stack